nic-dgl104-winter-2024/rrj-aditivatish/README.md

 # Activity 2: USER STORIES - FORMAT AND PROCESS

+Facebook Marketplace is an online platform created by Facebook where users can buy, sell, and trade items with others in their local community.
+It provides a convenient way for people to discover, buy, and sell items such as clothing, electronics, furniture, vehicles, and more.

+Key features of Facebook Marketplace include:

+Local Listings: Users can browse items for sale in their local area, making it easy to find items nearby.

+Categories and Filters: Items are organized into categories, and users can apply filters to narrow down their search based on location, price, category, and more.

+Messaging: Buyers and sellers can communicate directly through Facebook Messenger to discuss details such as price, pickup arrangements, and item condition.

+Safety and Privacy: Facebook provides tools and guidelines to help users stay safe while buying and selling on Marketplace, including user ratings and reporting features.

+Integration with Facebook: Marketplace is integrated with Facebook's social network, allowing users to see listings from friends, groups, and pages they follow, as well as share listings with others.

 ##USER STORIES

 I choose Facebook Marketplace for this acvity as i use it on daily basis: